williamstoy/h5toATF/README.md

 ConvertAllWsToAtf(true, true)
 ```

+Converts all Wavesurfer files in current folder from .h5 to .atf
+- first argument: overwrite exiting files with the same name
+- second argumetn: open converted files in clampfit when conversion finishes

 Converts all files in the current folder from .h5 to .atf

-Place the file somewhere in your permanent MATLAB path and then call convert